-Since the opioid epidemic was first declared as a public health emergency by the U.S. Department of Health and Human Services in October 2017, PAEA has implemented four significant federally funded initiatives intended to bolster PA education’s response to the crisis:
+Since the opioid epidemic was first declared as a public health emergency by the U.S. Department of Health and Human Services in October 2017, PAEA has implemented three significant federally funded initiatives intended to bolster PA education’s response to the crisis:

 - The Medication-Assisted Treatment (MAT) Waiver Training Initiative

 - The Expansion of Practitioner Education (PRAC-ED-PA) Project